 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
-The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-Note well: the parties also must submit courtesy copies of all these submissions to chambers.
+The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Procedures Governing Final Pretrial Submissions, which is attached.
+The parties should not submit copies of these submissions to chambers.

-6. Final Pretrial Conference: February 24, 2014 at 8:30 a.m.
+5. Final Pretrial Conference: January 12, 2015 at 8:30 a.m.